Class 10 English Chapter 4 A Question of Trust

-CBSE Class 10 A Question of Trust Experiential Activities
+English Class 10 Notes - Ch 4 A Question of Trust

-Detailed Summary and Key Takeaways from A Question of Trust
+Important Notes from A Question of Trust Class 10

-Summary of the Chapter - A Question of Trust Class 10
+a) A Question of Trust Summary Class 10

 Victor Canning’s A Question of Trust is an ironic story about Horace Danby, a fifty-year-old man who appears to be a respectable member of society.
 He is a bachelor, lives quietly with his housekeeper, and is known for his skill in making locks.
 However, Horace has a hidden side—he is a professional burglar who commits one robbery a year.
 The money from these thefts helps him maintain his passion for collecting rare books.